-If you need some resources for your projects, take a look at our guide to the best free stock photos.
+However, if you need some additional pictures for your projects instead, check out our guide for the best free stock photos.

 GIMP (the GNU Image Manipulation Program) is the best free photo editor around.
 It's packed with the kind of image-enhancing tools you'd find in premium software, and more are being added every day.